Updated for the 2026 Immigration Rules

 Which visa routes does the calculator support?

-Nine routes: Skilled Worker, Health and Care Worker, Spouse/Partner (Appendix FM), Global Talent (3-year and 5-year), Innovator Founder, Investor (transitional), UK Ancestry and 10-year Long Residence.
+Ten routes: Skilled Worker, Health and Care Worker, Spouse/Partner (Appendix FM), Global Talent (3-year and 5-year), Innovator Founder, Investor (transitional), UK Ancestry, Hong Kong BN(O) and 10-year Long Residence.
 Each route has its own qualifying period and absence limits configured according to the relevant Appendix.

 What other requirements must I meet for ILR?

-Life in the UK Test (passed within 2 years before applying), English language at CEFR B1 (rising to B2 from 26 March 2027), suitability under Part 9 of the Immigration Rules (no serious convictions, deception or NHS debt over £500), and for spouse routes, the financial requirement (minimum £29,000 from April 2025, rising to £34,500 in late 2026).
+Life in the UK Test (passed within 2 years before applying), English language at CEFR B1 or equivalent (or nationality exemption / qualifying degree), suitability under Part 9 of the Immigration Rules (no serious convictions, deception or NHS debt over £500), and for spouse routes, the financial requirement (minimum £29,000, in force since April 2024; planned increases paused pending review).

 Can ILR lead to British citizenship?